LottieFiles/lottie-docs/docs/aep.md

 info on this is in the [AfterEffects Logic](#aftereffects-logic) section.

-RIFX
+RIFF
 ----

-RIFX is an extension of the RIFF format, the difference being RIFX uses big-endian notation for storing numbers.

-A RIFF/RIFX is composed of "chunks" with the following format
+A RIFF is composed of "chunks" with the following format

 |Field |Size|Description                                    |